divergencymcr/divergencymcr.github.io/archive/event/showcase2016/index.md

 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "Divergency showcase" # the name of the artist or company
+artist: "Showcase" # the name of the artist or company
 show: "An evening of the different." # the name of the show
-artist_size: 2
+artist_size: 1
-show_size: 3
+show_size: 4
 season: "Showcase 6|10|2016"
 header_image: "header_div_chanje.jpg"